MRiabov/SpringUniversity/README.md

-# SpringUniversity
+# Spring University
 A production-ready Spring web application.
-I used Spring core, Security, Boot, REST, Lombok, Thymeleaf, JPA and other cool stuff
+I used Spring core, Security, Boot, REST, Lombok, Thymeleaf, JPA and other cool stuff.
-This project is a guided, and used for studying.
+This project is guided, and used for studying purposes only.
 ## Description
 This project a fully operational school website.
 It relies on Spring Framework to a great extend, since it was used to study the framework itself.
 ### What was used: